entando/entando-docs/vuepress/docs/next/tutorials/ecr/export-bundle-from-application.md

 ``` sh
 ent bundler from-env --location bundle --code my-test-bundle --description “My Test Bundle”
 ```
-The bundler will inspect the environment using the Entando APIs, collect information about the individual components, construct the appropriate descriptor files, and finally assemble the top-level descriptor file.
+The bundler will inspect the application using the Entando APIs, collect information about the individual components, construct the appropriate descriptor files, and finally assemble the top-level descriptor file.

 ```
 $ ls bundle